dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       In the exposed settings for the projection box, you can adjust the amount snow/dust and wetness are masked, as well as how much the mask beneath the box is blurred when drawn into the mask target.

+      **

       If you want any individual material or instance to ignore the weather mask actors, you can use the static switch parameters "Apply Weather Mask Brushes to Wetness" and "Apply Weather Mask Brushes to Snow" to disable the effects at the material level.

       The effects of the mask will stop once they reach a certain distance from the camera.
 This is determined by the width of the render target they draw to for the masking.
 You can adjust that scale in the Weather Mask Target category on UDW.

+      If you need to fade the effect of a mask component over time, there is a function for this.
+On the Weather Mask Brush component or Weather Mask Projection Box component, call the function "Fade Mask Over Time".
+The fade will happen at 20 updates per second by default.
+This is determined by the setting Weather Mask Update Period on UDW.

 -----
 SOUND EFFECTS